All Episodes

 And that's what I'm seeing with young, not even my generation.

-Because for the the majority of time that black people have been in this country and being free, we've been denied so much.
+Because for the majority of time that black people have been in this country and being free, we've been denied so much.

-I mean she has an example.
+I mean, she has an example.

-They hold they don't hold any institutional power.
+They don't hold any institutional power.

 Young white people don't.